 - Total Maximum Possible Score: 100 points.

-Recommendations on scholarship awards will be presented to the TREE Fund Board of Trustees in May 2019 and will be announced within two weeks of their decision.
+Recommendations on scholarship awards will be presented to the TREE Fund Board of Trustees in May, each year, and will be announced within two weeks of their decision.

 AWARD NOTIFICATION AND FUND DISTRIBUTION

 Recipients will be notified within two weeks of the TREE Fund Board of Trustees’ award decision.
 The award letter will include instructions on submitting acceptance information for the scholarship award.